 MIT's Stopit program follows up on harassment and uncivil behavior experienced in-person or via the MIT network and using IT resources provided by MIT.
-Misuse or abuse can include harassment via email or instant messaging, and inappropirate spamming or language on Web pages.
-While IS&T is the in-take point for such complaints (when sent to email@example.com), they may be handled by any of the other partners of the program, including the Ombuds Office, Division of Student Life, MIT Police and Human Resources.
+Misuse or abuse can include harassment via email or instant messaging and inappropirate spamming or language on web pages.
+While IS&T is the in-take point for such complaints (when sent to email@example.com), they may be handled by any of the other partners in the program, including the Ombuds Office, Division of Student Life, MIT Police, and Human Resources.

 Copyright and DMCA